 To assist it in carrying out its responsibilities, the Compensation Committee is authorized to retain the services of independent advisors.
-For purposes of advice and consultation with respect to compensation of our executive officers, the Compensation Committee has historically engaged Frederic W. Cook & Co. (the "Compensation Consultant" or "FW Cook"), a national compensation consulting firm.
-More information is provided about FW Cook in the "Compensation Discussion and Analysis" section of this Proxy Statement.
+For purposes of advice and consultation with respect to compensation of our executive officers, the Compensation Committee has historically engaged Frederic W. Cook & Co..
+In January 2022, the Compensation Committee engaged CODA Advisors ("CODA"), a national compensation consulting firm, to review both executive compensation practices and competitiveness.
+More information is provided about CODA in the "Compensation Discussion and Analysis" section of this Proxy Statement.